-Almost every working adult is trying to ‘fit-in’ into what I refer as the ‘post-pandemic life balance’.
+Almost every working adult is trying to ‘fit in’ into what I refer to as the ‘post-pandemic life balance’.
 To what extent does COVID-19 impact our accounting now?

-In the next few months, we will see businesses scrambling to finalise their management accounts, auditors on-the-field completing their audit findings, tax agents helping clients assessing their final tax exposures and company secretaries planning for the lodgement of accounts.
-Companies whose year-end falls on 31 December will find themselves in dire situation coordinating with auditors and other service providers during their busiest peak time.
-Many are in hope that both companies’ commission of Malaysia (SSM) and the Inland Revenue Board (IRB) will continue to support businesses and granting them a third year of ninety-days ‘extension of time’ (EOT).
-They need as much support as possible from the authorities as it alleviates them from further stress of deadline-prone tasks.
+In the next few months, we will see businesses scrambling to finalise their management accounts, auditors on the field completing their audit findings, tax agents helping clients assess their final tax exposures and company secretaries planning for the lodgement of accounts.
+Companies whose year-end falls on 31 December will find themselves in dire situations coordinating with auditors and other service providers during their busiest time.
+Many are hoping that both Companies’ Commission of Malaysia (SSM) and the Inland Revenue Board (IRB) will continue to support businesses and grant them the third year of the ninety-days ‘extension of time’ (EOT).
+They need as much support as possible from the authorities as it alleviates them from the further stress of deadline-prone tasks.

 During the lockdown, two things mattered the most to business survival: Cashflow (financial) and talent management.
 Businesses with good accountants managed to stay resilient whilst companies with solid internal processes (such as good management, training, and cloud infrastructures) survived the ‘great resignation period’.
 On the other hand, good accountants evolved when many decided to implement cloud accounting to help minimise work disruption.
 One thing is for sure – although technology helps to get us through the pandemic, it is still impossible for technology to replace accountants or financial managers.

-Many are in the view that accounting is all about book-keeping.
-The truth of the matter is book-keeping is just an initial part of the whole accounting process.
-Those who are familiar with book-keeping will know that much time is spent on reconciling the bank accounts.
+Many are of the view that accounting is all about bookkeeping.
+The truth of the matter is bookkeeping is just an initial part of the whole accounting process.
+Those who are familiar with bookkeeping will know that much time is spent reconciling bank accounts.
 It will be more efficient when businesses use online banking to settle financial dues as bank statements show relevant details.
-Those who are still receiving cash or cheque payments will find themselves spending more time at workplace reconciling their bank accounts.
+Those who are still receiving cash or cheque payments will find themselves spending more time at the workplace reconciling their bank accounts.

-Many are still unaware of the tedious applications of the accounting standards and its impact to financial statements.
+Many are still unaware of the tedious applications of accounting standards and their impact to financial statements.
 Hence, this article further highlights the fact that businesses need more qualified accountants to manage the complexity of financial matters.
-I will highlight two areas whereby businesses may be familiar with.
+I will highlight two areas whereby businesses may be familiar.

-At Swinburne, you have a chance to learn these skills and apply your skills learnt by taking up a 3-months Work Integrated Learning Placement (WIL) Units on business, design, science and information and communication technology (ICT).
+At Swinburne, you have a chance to learn these skills and apply your skills learnt by taking up a 3-month Work Integrated Learning Placement (WIL) Unit on business, design, science and information and communication technology (ICT).
 An opportunity to do both at a newly renovated and future-ready campus, both in Sarawak and in Australia!

 Elizabeth Voong is an Associate Dean, External Engagement & Impact of the Faculty of Business, Design and Arts at Swinburne University of Technology Sarawak Campus.
 She is contactable at firstname.lastname@example.org